Oriented Birkhoff sections of Anosov flows: The orbit space and lozenges

 \subsection{Anosov flows}

 Let $M$ be a closed three-dimensional manifold and $\flow$ a smooth flow on $M$.
-The flow is said \textbf{Anosov} if there is an $\phi$-invariant splitting of $TM$ into three line bundles $TM=E^s\oplus X\oplus E^u$ and two real numbers $A,B>0$ such that for one/any Riemannian norm $\|.\|$ on $TM$, we have: \begin{itemize} \item $X$ is tangent to the flow, \item for all $t\geq 0$, $\|d_{E^s}\phi_t\|\leq A\exp^{Bt}$, \item for all $t\leq 0$, $\|d_{E^u}\phi_t\|\leq A\exp^{B|t|}$. \end{itemize} We fix an smooth Anosov flow $\phi$ on a closed three-dimensional manifold $M$.
-The flow is said \textbf{topological transitive} if there exists an orbit of $\phi$ dense inside $M$.
+The flow $\flow$ is called \emph{Anosov} if there is a $\phi$-invariant splitting of $TM$ into three line bundles $TM=E^s\oplus X\oplus E^u$ and two real numbers $A,B>0$ such that for one/any Riemannian norm $\|.\|$ on $TM$, we have: \begin{itemize} \item $X$ is tangent to the flow, \item for all $t\geq 0$, $\|d_{E^s}\phi_t\|\leq A\exp^{Bt}$, \item for all $t\leq 0$, $\|d_{E^u}\phi_t\|\leq A\exp^{B|t|}$. \end{itemize} We fix a smooth Anosov flow $\phi$ on a closed three-dimensional manifold $M$.
+The flow is called \emph{topological transitive} if there exists an orbit of $\phi$ dense inside $M$.
 Anosov flows which admit a Birkhoff section or which are twisted $\RR$-covered are topologically transitive.